goharbor/website/docs/administration/metrics/_index.md

 ---
-title: Harbor Metrics
+title: Access Metrics
 weight: 37
 ---

 Harbor exposes some key metrics needed for operators and administrators to monitor how your Harbor instance is running in real time.
 Observability is a key feature for operating a service in production and using this data you can identify abnormal statuses and make informed decisions to fix issues when an error occurs.
-Harbor exposes metrics as  [Prometheus](https://prometheus.io/docs/introduction/overview/) templates.
+Harbor exposes metrics using the  [Prometheus data model](https://prometheus.io/docs/concepts/data_model/) so you can easily start scraping your Harbor instance's metrics using Prometheus.

 In Harbor v2.2 and later you are able to enable metrics in your Harbor [configuration file](../../install-config/configure-yml-file.md).
 Harbor metrics are available at `<harbor_instance>:<metrics_port>/<metrics_path>` based on your configured values.